VissaMoutafis/Syspro-Assignments-2021/Vissarion-Moutafis-Prj2/README.txt

 Inside the utilities module we contain all the utility functions of the previous assignment + functions for argument parsing that is commonly used ammong the parent and children processes.
 Also we added IPC.c that contains the generic wrappers and some standardized packet handlers (SYN/ACK handlers).
+Rest of code inside the utilities consists the sigaction set up and the struct manipulation functions that were extended to accomodate the second assignment's structs.